 On-line or in-person programs are available to inform and support the practice of contemplative leadership, as well as deepen personal transformation.
-Some examples include:

 Lead from Stillness: An Introduction to Contemplative Leadership